Mitrazz/UT-Data-Science-Assignment/README.md

 Task 1: Remove row limit in "File Reader" node and column limit in "Excel Reader".
 (These limitations were applied in the previous assignment)

-Use Iris.sqlite to do the rest of tasks:
+Use Iris.sqlite to do the rest of tasks in a continuous workflow:

 Task 2: Use "Color Manager" node to assign colors to Classes (setosa, versicolor, virginica) in Iris dataset.